super3one/MSBD5001-Kaggle/README.md

 In this project, I use the linear regression and xgboost to fill in the value.

 This project mainly use python language to complete, and the code is in the xgboost_updated.ipynb/xgboost_updated.py file.

 Only the code in "Fill-in value" part is used in generating the results.

+The packages needed for this project contain pandas, numpy, sklearn and xgboost.